-A.1 Analytics
+A.1 Data collection in Performance Advisor

 Arm periodically collects anonymous information about the usage of our products to understand, and analyze, what components or features you are using.
 We use this information to improve our products and your experience with them.